UK's Gambling Act 2005

 What is GAMSTOP?

-GAMSTOP is a free service available in Great Britain (England, Ireland, Wales, and Scotland) that allows players to restrict their access to online gambling sites and apps by registering just once rather than individually with each operator.
+GAMSTOP is a free service available in Great Britain (England, Ireland, Wales, and Scotland) that allows players to restrict their access to online gambling sites and apps by registering just once rather than individually with each operator.’
+All online casinos and betting sites operating in the UK’are required to participate in the scheme; thus, consumers who have self-excluded through GAMSTOP cannot return to any UKGC-licensed brand during their chosen exclusion period.

 Complaints and Queries: What to Do if You Feel an Online Casino Is Violating Your Rights?

 The UKGC advises initially attempting to resolve the issue through the casino’s complaint handling process.
-This involves checking any terms and conditions that may be relevant, then contacting the casino via phone, email, or live chat with details of your complaint, including supporting evidence like dates, transaction amounts, and communication records.
+This involves checking any terms and conditions that may be relevant, then contacting the casino via phone, email, or live chat with details of your complaint, including supporting evidence like dates, transaction amounts, and communication records.’

 TIP: Retain copies of all interactions!

 If the operator doesn’t resolve your issue within 8 weeks or you still want to complain, you may escalate the matter to an Alternative Dispute Resolution (ADR) provider.
+The UKGC also provides access to Resolver — a free tool that guides customers through the complaint process, though its availability depends on the gambling site’s participation.

 Recent Changes to the Gambling Act 2005: Where is the Industry Heading to?